C06A/KUrlet/README.md

 The project is a multiplatform pure Kotlin library.
 It includes separate folder of the top level module for each supported platform (JVM, JS, and Native) code and tests.

+Additional modules:
-There is one more module `convention-plugins`, which publishes released artifacts to MavenCentral.
+- `convention-plugins` -- publishes released artifacts to MavenCentral
+- `JVMsample` -- a sample Java project using this library
+- `GroovySample` -- a sample Groovy project using this library

 ### Common code

 The common code includes 2 classes:

-* **`UriTempl`** -- represents the UriTemplate object and encloses code to split template into literals and expressions
+* **`UriTemplate`** -- represents the UriTemplate object and encloses code to split template into literals and expressions
-* **`Expression`** -- represents the string literal followed by expression (as defined in the [RFC6570](https://www.rfc-editor.org/rfc/rfc6570))
+* **`Expression`** -- represents the string literal followed by expression and modifiers (as defined in the [RFC6570](https://www.rfc-editor.org/rfc/rfc6570))

 Both classes are pure Kotlin and don't need platform-specific related code.